Blog

 Every Melbicom dedicated server is a physical machine—its CPU, RAM and NVMe drives belong solely to you.
 Wire multiple machines into a Kubernetes or Nomad cluster and the fixed nodes become an elastic pool:

-• cgroup quotas and namespaces cap per-tenant CPU, memory and I/O, preventing starvation.
+• cgroup quotas and namespaces cap per-tenant CPU, memory and I/O, preventing starvation between tenants.

 • Cluster load-balancing keeps hot shards near hot data.

-Because no hypervisor interposes, workloads reach the metal directly.
-Benchmarks from The New Stack showed a bare-metal Kubernetes cluster delivering roughly 2× the CPU throughput of identical workloads on virtual machines and dramatically lower tail latency.[3]
+Because no hypervisor interposes, workloads reach the metal directly, but the performance case is workload-specific rather than automatic.
+CNCF coverage notes that modern VM-based container platforms can approach bare-metal performance for many workloads, while bare metal remains useful for specialized latency-sensitive cases and direct hardware control.[3]
 Academic studies report virtualisation overheads between 5 % and 30 % depending on workload and hypervisor.[4]
-Practically, a spike in Tenant A’s analytics job will not degrade Tenant B’s dashboard.
+Practically, a spike in Tenant A’s analytics job will not degrade Tenant B’s dashboard when quotas, scheduling and placement rules are enforced across tenants.

-Melbicom augments the design with per-server network capacity up to 200 Gbps and redundant uplinks, eliminating the NIC contention and tail spikes common in shared-cloud environments.
+Melbicom augments the design with per-server network capacity up to 200 Gbps and redundant uplinks, eliminating the NIC contention and tail spikes common in shared-cloud environments in production.

-Regulators now legislate location: GDPR, Schrems II and similar frameworks demand strict data residency.
+Regulators now scrutinize cross-border transfers: GDPR, Schrems II and similar frameworks make data location, transfer safeguards and key control part of SaaS architecture.
 Real compliance is easier when you own the rack.
-Melbicom operates 20 data centres worldwide—Tier IV Amsterdam for EU data and Tier III sites in Frankfurt, Madrid, Los Angeles, Mumbai, Singapore and more.
+Melbicom operates 21 data centers worldwide—Tier IV Amsterdam for EU data and Tier III sites in Frankfurt, Madrid, Los Angeles, Mumbai, Singapore and more.
 SaaS teams deploy separate clusters per jurisdiction:

 • EU tenants run exclusively on EU nodes with EU-managed encryption keys.